JMCridland/FRT/README.md

 # FRT
-code from Male-Derived Transcripts Isolated From Mated Female Reproductive Tract in Drosophila melanogaster
+This is the code associated with "Male-Derived Transcripts Isolated From Mated Female Reproductive Tract in Drosophila melanogaster".

-This contains the set of custom perl scripts used to identify distinguishing SNPs between RAL genotypes and use them to identify full length transcripts from the male.
+This contains the set of custom perl scripts used to identify distinguishing SNPs between RAL genotypes and infer male-derived transcripts in the female reproductive tract.

 The order of the scripts is as follows: